TheJDen/Donald/README.md

-# Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+# Donald Serverless Discord Bot

+This is a Flask app to use on The J Den Discord server.
+Credit to https://www.youtube.com/@pixegami for some setup.
+Feel free to put in a PR to add features.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.